plytagalvisx/sanickmil-se.kth.iv1201.grupp1/README.md

 If the validation fails, the user will see the error message directly.
 The users can also see when they have fulfilled the requirements by the green check mark.

 ## Back-end
-[Express](https://expressjs.com/) is used as the web framework for back-end.
+The back-end is a REST API and [Express](https://expressjs.com/) is used as the web framework.

 ## Test
 ### Running tests